CMD-Thomas/Example-blog/README.md

 # Node Blog

 ###How to use
 1. This is example code which won't work because there is no database.
-The database is in mysql a live example can be found on
+The database is in mysql a live example can be found [here](https://thomasmachielsen.me/)
+2. Obviously this is not a finished project, it's a work in progress.
+3.

 ###Info
 On the back end there's a Node web app powered with Express.
 In the current situation I call a res.render inside the route.
 Then a view gets called, this view uses EJS to render stuff.